shnoogie/sonos_daily_ambiance/README.md

 # to do
  - device monitoring and grouping while track is playing **this may not be a good idea if you intentionally remove a device from a group
  - configuration error handling
- - add simple web interface for stats and manual start
-   - global stats such as currently playing track, current tracks in pool

 # configuration
 Some configuration settings are set through environmental variables.